Academic Catalog

 (1 credit) (Both Fall & Spring Semesters)

 This course is designed for students who need or desire to complete an internship experience and need credit hours to graduate.
 The Internship experience provides the opportunity to work, learn, and problem solve with a for-profit or non-profit business organization.
-The internship gives students a "hands on" experience.
-In cooperation with a management level supervisor, students create a "value added" project that integrates learning concepts and principles at the completion of the internship.
+The internship gives students a "hands-on" experience.
+In cooperation with a management-level supervisor, students create a "value added" project that integrates learning concepts and principles at the completion of the internship.
 One hundred hours of documented work time is required for each credit.

 MKTG-4810 International Marketing